numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 --------------------

-Many libraries implement the NumPy API, such as Dask for graph computing, CuPy for GPGPU computing, xarray for N-D labeled arrays, etc. All the libraries mentioned have yet another thing in common: they have also adopted the ``__array_function__`` protocol; a protocol that allows NumPy to understand and treat downstream objects as if they are the native ``numpy.ndarray`` object.
+Many libraries implement the NumPy API, such as Dask for graph computing, CuPy for GPGPU computing, xarray for N-D labeled arrays, etc. Underneath, they have adopted the ``__array_function__`` protocol which allows NumPy to understand and treat downstream objects as if they are the native ``numpy.ndarray`` object.
 Hence the community while using various libraries still benefits from a unified NumPy API.
 This not only brings great convenience for standardization but also